pratikisc/ISCSalesOps/SFDC Case Bookings/003 Final View.md

                 )
                 or
                 (
-                      type in ('Renewal', 'Amendment') and
-                      finance_sub_status__c = 'Booked' and
+                      type in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree') and finance_sub_status__c = 'Booked' and
                       opportunity__c is null
                 )